 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells and limits damage to healthy cells.

 Not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

 A small percentage of sarcomas, less than 1%, have a mutation in the neurotrophic receptor tyrosine kinase (NTRK) gene.
-Larotrectinib (Vitrakvi) is an NTRK inhibitor that is now approved for any cancer that has a specific mutation in the NTRK gene.
+Larotrectinib (Vitrakvi) and entrectinib (Rozlytrek) are NTRK inhibitors that are now approved for any cancer that has a specific mutation in the NTRK gene.
 The most common side effects include fatigue, nausea, dizziness, vomiting, increased liver enzymes, cough, constipation, and diarrhea.